kingzamzon/docs/docs/tools/getlit-cli.md

 | `help` \|  `show` | `getlit help`    | 🆘 Show the help menu                     |

 ### `getlit action`

+This command is used to initialize a new Lit project.

 ```bash
 getlit action